 I love how this extendable table already looked like a desk with the original drawer handles.
 You can pre-drill holes for handles on each side of the front to make a faux drawer.
 It will definitely make your extendable table look more like a real desk!

-This painted desk is a project in my new book, French Vintage Decor, that releases June 12th!!
-Be sure to pre-order your copy!
+This painted desk is a project in my new book, French Vintage Decor.
+Be sure to order your copy!
 I’m so appreciative of all pre-orders so thank you in advance.